 The first evidence was followed by research in mouse models of advanced ovarian and colorectal tumors.
 The spheres made a splash, demolishing tumors in rodents in just under a week.
 Most importantly, they delivered only high dosages of the drugs directly to the tumor site, avoiding toxicity to healthy cells.

-"We only administer it once, but drug factories keep distributing what is needed, where it is needed.
-Until the cancer is eliminated," he says.
-Omid Veiseh, assistant professor of bioengineering.
+“We only administer them once, but the drug factories continue to distribute what is needed, where it is needed.
+Until the cancer is eliminated,” he says Omid Veiseh, assistant professor of bioengineering.

-Once we discovered the correct dosage of "factories" to use, the results arrived.
-We got rid of the tumors in 100% of animals with ovarian cancer and seven out of eight with colorectal cancer.
+Once the correct dosage of "factories" to use was discovered, the results arrived.
+We have eliminated tumors in 100% of animals with ovarian cancer and seven out of eight with colorectal cancer.

 What is the key factor of this solution?

-Protective wrapping plays a crucial role in drug factories, and not just in keeping their contents safe.
-This shell is constructed of materials that the body perceives as foreign, but only as a potential danger to be faced after a set period of time.
-Consequently, the therapy does not continue indefinitely.
+Protective packaging plays a crucial role in drug factories, and not just in keeping their contents safe.
+This shell is built with materials that the body perceives as foreign, but only as a potential danger to be faced after a certain period of time.
+As a result, therapy does not continue indefinitely.

-"We found that the foreign body reactions effectively and safely blocked the release of cytokines from the capsules after 30 days," says Veiseh.
-"Furthermore, we have shown that even a second course of therapy can be safely administered, should it be needed."
+“We found that foreign body reactions effectively and safely blocked the release of cytokines from the capsules after 30 days,” says Veiseh.
+“Furthermore, we have shown that even a second cycle of therapy can be administered safely, if necessary.”

-When they set out to build these tiny pharmaceutical labs, the scientists were concerned about using only components that have already been proven safe for human use.
+When they decided to build these tiny pharmaceutical laboratories, scientists took care to use only components already proven safe for human use.
 L'interleukin-2 is an FDA-approved anticancer therapy, and this new technology of delivering high doses directly to tumor sites creates a more robust immune response.

-In this study, we demonstrated that 'drug factories' allow for adjustable local administration of interleukin-2 and tumor eradication in several mouse models.
+In this study, we demonstrated that 'drug factories' enable tunable local delivery of interleukin-2 and tumor eradication in different mouse models.
 This makes us excited about clinical trials.

 Amir Jazaeri, co-author of the study

-This technique, they say at Rice University, could be used against other malignant tumors: it is enough to set up the spheres of the 'drug factories' with different types of cells to elicit various immunological responses.
+This technique, they say at Rice University, can be used against other malignant tumors: just set up the spheres of 'drug factories' with different types of cells to elicit various immunological responses.